 I’m the resident cake maker for our family.
 I get called upon to make my homemade icing and cakes from scratch for every birthday and celebration.
 The last one I made was for the wedding anniversary for my in-laws.
-They both really like decadent chocolate, so I made them a very chocolatey cake with simple ingredients and a hand mixer.
+They both really like decadent chocolate, so I made them a very chocolatey cake with simple ingredients and the best product, a hand mixer.
 I do not have any fancy equipment for making cakes other than some decorating tools for icing cakes and an amazing recipe for different flavors of icing.

 My mother has visited while I was making cakes.
 She told me that she would buy me a countertop mixer.
 I prefer the hand mixer instead.
 I like the feel it gives me for getting the consistency just right from batch to batch of fresh ingredients.
 A larger bowl type mixer would not allow me to retain the level of control that I need to make the best cakes and icing that I can.